am-bean/old-website/_pages/home.md

 ### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
+I am a social data scientist working in the field of artificial intelligence.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
+I received my undergraduate degree in applied mathematics from Yale University in 2017 and am working towards my DPhil at the University of Oxford.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now the California Institute of Technology.
+My doctoral studies are focused on hybrid intelligence and techniques for creating complementary behaviours between human and AI agents.